flow-project/flow/README.md

 # Flow

-Flow is a a computational framework for deep RL and control experiments for traffic microsimulation.
+Flow is a computational framework for deep RL and control experiments for traffic microsimulation.

+See [here](https://sites.google.com/view/ieee-tro-flow/home) for applications of Flow to several mixed-autonomy traffic scenarios.

 # Documentation